-Walking on this dusty road, I came across a man
+Walking on this muddy road, I came across a man

 Smartly dressed and young in face with just a hint of tan